sekwah41/SekCLib/docs/docs/setup.md

 If you would like to include the mod within your mod, feel free to.
 This can be achieved with the following build.gradle changes.

-I only ask that you list it as an embedded library on Curse or Modrinth.
+I only ask that you list it as an embedded library on Curse or Modrinth. (lets me see what projects are using mine ^.^)

 ```groovy
 jarJar.enable()